-4. Pour in the stock and give it a good stir; season with plenty of black pepper.
+4. Pour in the stock – enough to cover everything with about an inch to spare – and give it a good stir; season with plenty of black pepper.

 5. Bring it to the boil, then turn the heat down and simmer until all the veg and lentils are soft and the soup is nice and thick – about 30 minutes.
 If you have leafy veg like spinach to use up, add it at the end of this time, stir it through and it will wilt down quickly.